-Once transcribed by the research assistants, the lead author re-transcribed parts of the dataset to ensure accuracy and consistency.
-Following this, the data were coded to look, initially, for the management of rapport in the question/answer talk between PB PMs and prisoners.3 We noticed that the development of rapport was affected in the remote hearings by the occurrence of breakdowns in communication and occasional, although sometimes lengthy, suspensions in the hearings.
-Sometimes these breakdowns in communication were caused by poor audio/ audiovisual links, while on other occasions the cause was harder to pinpoint.
-In the latter cases, the remote mode of the hearing seemed to be a key factor, as participants more frequently reported not being able to hear others' contributions, whether those be questions or answers.
-Having noticed these breakdowns in communication, particularly in the remote mode, we decided to isolate the specific occasions on which this happened, and to look for whether particular question types were more frequently causing these breakdowns in talk.
-The rationale for focusing on the questions as a potential cause of, or factor in, these breakdowns in intersubjectivity was driven by our desire to assist the PB in ensuring that remote hearings can run as smoothly as possible.
-While PB PMs cannot control what prisoners say in response to questions, members can ensure that questions are asked in ways that make allowances for the affordances of different modes of hearing.4 instances of OIR coming from the prisoner side of the interaction.
-OIR occurs when recipients experience some problem in hearing, understanding, or acceptability (Svennevig, 2008) that creates a "barrier" to the "forward progress" of the interaction (Hayashi et al., 2013, p.
-13).
-To that end, we looked for initiations of repair from the prisoners, such as questions (e.g., "what do you mean?"), statements showing lack of understanding and/or hearing (e.g., "I didn't hear that"), and interjections ("huh?").
-Having compiled this collection of OIRs we looked at whether these examples were more frequent depending on the mode of the hearing (remote vs. in-person).
+Once we noticed that there were differences between the in-person and remote datasets in terms of the smooth running of the question/answer interaction we coded the datasets for all instances of other-initiated repair (OIR) coming from the prisoner-side of the interaction.
+OIR occurs where recipients experience some problem in hearing, understanding or acceptability (Svennevig 2008) that creates a 'barrier' to the 'forward progress' of the interaction' (Hayashi et al. 2013: 13).
+To that end we looked for initiations of repair from the prisoners, such as questions (e.g., "what do you mean?"), statements showing lack of understanding and/or hearing (e.g., "I didn't hear that"), and interjections ("huh?").
+Having compiled this collection of OIRs we looked at whether these examples were more frequent depending on the mode of the hearing (remote vs in-person).
 Following this, we undertook a granular analysis, investigating whether the specific structure of the question led to the prisoners experiencing problems in understanding or hearing.
 In other words, did the use of certain question types give rise to prisoners' professed misunderstanding or mishearing and, if so, was this more evident in remote or in-person hearings?
 To do this, we used Stivers and Enfield (2010), a coding system developed from the study of thousands of question types from different languages, including varieties of English.
-This coding was checked and verified by one of the research assistants working on the project.5
+This coding was checked and verified by one of the research assistants working on the project6.